waifung0207/ci_bootstrap_3/README.md

 * Example of using Image CRUD
 * Database migration setup (consider using [Phinx](https://phinx.org/) instead of CodeIgniter built-in one)
 * Custom 404 error page
-* API module (e.g. authentication, JSON response, error handling)
+* API authentication (by API key or JSON Web Token, i.e. JWT)
 * More helpers to enhance code reusability